Yosef91/stories/python/episode3.md

 "not today" said a voice

-print opened his eyes and saw the machine was broken, he was also freed from the box.
+print opened his eyes and saw the machine was broken, he was also untied from the wall.

 "whats going on!" said the the Syntax Syndicate